MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.PowerBIEmbedded/v1.0.1/New-AzureRmPowerBIWorkspaceCollection.md

 ```

 ### -Location
-Specifies the azure_2 location in which this cmdlet creates a workspace collection.
+Specifies the Azure location in which this cmdlet creates a workspace collection.

 ```yaml
 Type: String